-"Yes, I know; I understand what you mean," said Gwendolen, in her loud whisper, not turning her eyes, but lifting up her small gloved hand and waving it in deprecation of the notion that it was easy to obey that advice.
-"But if feelings rose there are some feelings-hatred and anger-how can I be good when they keep rising?
-And if there came a moment when I felt stifled and could hear it no longer-" She broke off, and with agitated lips looked at Deronda, but the expression on his face pierced her with an entirely new feeling.
+"Yes.
+I know; I understand what you mean," said Gwendolen, in her loud whisper, not turning her eves, but lifting up her small gloved hand and waving it in deprecation of the notion that it was easy to obey that advice.
+"But if feelings rose-there are some feelings-hatred and anger-how can I be good when they keep rising?
+And if there came a moment when I felt stifled and could bear it no longer .-- " She broke off, and with agitated lips looked at Deronda, but the expression on his face pierced her with an entirely new feeling.
 He was under the baffling difficulty of discerning, that what he had been urging on her was thrown into the pallid distance of mere thought before the outburst of her habitual emotion.
 It was as if he saw her drowning while his limbs were bound.
-The pained compassion which was spread over his features as he watched her, affected her with a compunction unlike any she had felt before, and in a changed imploring tone she said-
+The pained compassion which was spread over his features as he watched her, affected her with a compunction unlike any she had felt before, and in a changed imploring tone she saidevil to come," said Deronda, with strong emphasis; "otherwise, it will be a lasting pain."